TMJ Exercises in Mesa, AZ

 How Many Times a Day Should You Practice Your TMJ Exercises?

 The number of times that you perform TMJ exercises daily is personal to you.
 This may depend on the severity of your symptoms, your schedule, and also on the advice that you receive from your dentist.
 Some people perform exercises as many as six times a day.
-When you begin performing TMJ exercises, it is wise to start slowly.
-As much as you want to achieve results that improve your comfort, it is possible to overdo jaw exercises to the point of worsening your situation.

 • Eating soft foods